lgoodridge/django-uniauth/README.md

  - `add_institution <name> <cas_server_url>` Adds an `Institution` with the provided name and CAS server URL to the database.
  - `remove_institution <slug>` Removes the `Institution` with the provided slug from the database.
 This action removes any `InstitutionAccounts` for that instiutiton in the process.
+ - `migrate_cas <slug>` Migrates a project originally using CAS for authentication to using UniAuth.
+See the [User Migration](https://github.com/lgoodridge/django-uniauth#user-migration) section for more information.
+ - `migrate_custom` Migrates a project originally using custom User authentication to using UniAuth.
+See the [User Migration](https://github.com/lgoodridge/django-uniauth#user-migration) section for more information.

 ## Views